ARL-UTEP-OC/packet-visualization-system/README.md

 When creating a new test file, follow this naming convention test_*your_test*.py.
 When creating a new test function, follow the same naming convention def test_*your_test_method*:

+To run tests locally execute the following command on the project home folder:
+`python3 -m pytest`

 **It is important to follow this step otherwise the test discovery will be broken**
 ***
 ## Setup.py